0xTirthesh/tic-tac-toe-kt/README.md

 - Position: coordinate of a tile on the board represented as (index, index)
 - Move: In the player's turn, he/she choose a position to claim

+## Play

+- To play against a player just execute the jar
+- To play against a player execute the jar with additional arg to the command, i.e., `play-vs-computer`

+## Assumptions:

+- Game Play: the first player is always ❌ v/s the second player is always ⭕
+- Player v/s Computer: always player will play first